 - Fabric is very thin and susceptible to tearing due to its ultra light weight

-- At $33, this is a fairly expensive pack considering the lack of features — you’re paying for portability and super lightweight materials on this one
+- At $33, this is a fairly expensive pack considering the lack of features — you’re paying for portability and super lightweight materials with this one

 8. Thule Departer Daypack